EndPointCorp/end-point-blog/2020/09/10/introduction-to-borg-backup.html.md

 borg create --stats --progress /mnt/backup/borgdemo::archive_2 /home/kannan/photos
 ```

-The following backup is noticeably identical to the previous one.
+The following backup is mostly identical to the previous one.
 Because of deduplication, the process will not only run faster this time, it will be incremental as well.
 The `--stats` flag will provide statistics regarding the size of deduplication.

 #### Step 5: List all the archives

-The ‘Borg list’ command lists all of the archives stored within the Borg repository.
+The ‘borg list’ command lists all of the archives stored within the Borg repository.

 ```bash
 borg list /mnt/backup/borgdemo